asimwe1/rust_chatapp/site/guide/requests.md

     If no user can be authenticated, the guard forwards.

-We now use these two guards in combination with forwarding to implement the following three routes to some administrative panel at `/admin`:
+We now use these two guards in combination with forwarding to implement the following three routes, each leading to an administrative control panel at `/admin`:

 ```rust
 #[get("/admin")]